aravazzibb/swe-tech-challenge/README.md

 # SWE Tech Challenge 👨🏽‍💻
-Technical challenge for SWE position at Builderbinder.com
+Technical challenge for SWE position at [Builderbinder.com](https://builderbinder.com/), the construction data powerhouse.

 # Overview 🔎
 Welcome to the Full-Stack Software Engineer Code Challenge!
 Please follow the instructions carefully and complete the tasks outlined below.